 3. Next, check for suction at the back of the vacuum after twisting the hose to the left and removing it from the hose cuff (where the hose attaches to the back).
 If you don’t get good suction, go on to step 4.
 If you do get good suction here, check the hose for cracks or holes.
 If there are no cracks or holes, the upholstery hose is probably clogged.
 Push a broomstick into the hose to push any obstruction through the end of the hose.
 (See our “clearing clogs” FAQ for details.)

 4. Check the dirt container to see if it’s empty.
 If it’s too full, it can restrict airflow.

 5. See if there’s dirt buildup in the Pre- and Post-Motor Filters.
 Dirty filters can restrict airflow.
 The pre-motor filter may be hand-washed in cold water with mild detergent.
 Reinstall the filter when it is completely dry.
 If you don’t regularly maintain the filters, the buildup could damage the motor.
-Please note: the HEPA Media filter is not washable.
+Please note: the Multi Level filter is not washable.